ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

     * If the requester is an administrator, HASHES specifies all the token hashes in the current TRL resource representation.

 2. The Authorization Server sends a 2.05 (Content) response to the requester.
-The response MUST have Content-Format "application/ace-trl+cbor" and its payload MUST be a CBOR map formatted as follows.
+The response MUST have Content-Format "application/ace-trl+cbor".
+The payload of the response is a CBOR map, which MUST be formatted as follows.

    * The 'full_set' parameter MUST be included and specifies a CBOR array 'full_set_value'.
 Each element of 'full_set_value' specifies one of the token hashes from the set HASHES, encoded as a CBOR byte string.
 If the set HASHES is empty, the 'full_set' parameter specifies the empty CBOR array.

       The order of the token hashes in the CBOR array is irrelevant, i.e., the CBOR array MUST be treated as a set in which the order of elements has no significant meaning.

-   * The 'cursor' parameter is included if the Authorization Server supports both the diff queries and the related cursor extension (see {{ssec-trl-diff-query}} and {{ssec-trl-diff-query-cursor}}).
-If included, this parameter provides the requester with information for performing diff queries using the cursor extension, according to what is defined later in {{ssec-trl-diff-query-cursor}}.
+   * The 'cursor' parameter MUST be included if the Authorization Server supports both the diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-diff-queries}} and {{sec-trl-endpoint-supporting-cursor}}).
+Its value is specified according to what is defined in {{sec-using-cursor-full-query-response}}, and provides the requester with information for performing a follow-up diff query using the "Cursor" extension (see {{sec-using-cursor-diff-query-response}}).

-      If the Authorization Server does not support both diff queries and the cursor extension, this parameter MUST NOT be included.
-In case the requester does not support both diff queries and the cursor extension, it MUST silently ignore the 'cursor' parameter if present.
+      If the Authorization Server does not support both diff queries and the "Cursor" extension, this parameter MUST NOT be included.
+In case the requester does not support both diff queries and the "Cursor" extension, it MUST silently ignore the 'cursor' parameter if present.

 {{cddl-full}} provides the CDDL definition {{RFC8610}} of the CBOR array 'full_set_value' specified in the response from the Authorization Server, as value of the 'full_set' parameter.